-17. Sri Lanka shall provide the Fund, through reports at intervals or dates requested by the Fund, with such information as the Fund requests in connection with the progress of Sri Lanka in achieving the objectives and policies set forth in the Memorandum of Economic and Financial Policies.
+- 17. Sri Lanka shall provide the Fund, through reports at intervals or dates requested by the Fund, with such information as the Fund requests in connection with the progress of Sri Lanka in achieving the objectives and policies set forth in the Memorandum of Economic and Financial Policies.
 All the program monitoring data will be provided by the Ministry of Finance and the Central Bank of Sri Lanka (CBSL).
 Data relating to the external and monetary targets will be furnished within no more than three weeks after the end of each month.
 With regards to the fiscal targets, the data in table 5 will be furnished within no more than five weeks after the end of each month and the data in table 6 within no more than nine weeks after the end of each month.
-For the overall balance of the CEB and the CPC, estimates will be available within four weeks.
+For the overall balance of the CEB and the CPC, estimates will be available within four weeks. - 18.
+For the purpose of monitoring the fiscal performance under the program, data will be provided in the format as shown in Tables 5 and 6.